The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 The rate of order defects is expressed as a percentage that relates to all orders in the last 60 days.

-Rate of order defects in % = (Orders with at least one defect / Total number of all orders) * 100
+Rate of order deficiencies in % = (Orders with at least one deficiency / Total number of all orders) * 100

 Minimum requirement and ideal value for the BuyBox

 The rate must not exceed the value of 1%, otherwise the seller account is at risk of suspension.
-However, for winning the BuyBox, this value should be as close to 0% as possible.
+For winning the BuyBox, this value should be as close to 0% as possible.

 For every merchant in eCommerce, optimizing shipping processes is extremely important.
-Therefore, you should invest sufficient resources in this business area.
+Therefore, you should invest enough resources in this business area.

 Of course, you know that every order should leave your house in perfect condition.
-However, it is also clear that mistakes can happen from time to time, which you should address promptly.
+However, it is also clear that mistakes can happen from time to time, which you should address immediately.

-Friendly and courteous communication gives your customers the feeling of being taken seriously and well cared for.
-And if you end up having to refund a few euros, it is still better than unnecessarily receiving a defect on an order.
+A friendly and accommodating communication gives your customers the feeling of being taken seriously and well cared for.
+And if you end up having to refund a few euros, it is still better than unnecessarily receiving a deficiency on an order.

 However, be cautious of customers who try to deceive you.
-If the guarantee claim is unjustified and you can prove this to Amazon, the guarantee case will be rejected by Amazon and will no longer be considered a defect.
+If the guarantee claim is unjustified and you can prove it to Amazon, the guarantee case will be rejected by Amazon and will no longer be considered a deficiency.

-Your greatest challenge, therefore, is to distinguish the disgruntled and disappointed customer from the fraudster.
+Your greatest challenge, therefore, is to distinguish between the disgruntled and disappointed customer and the fraudster.

 5. Cancellation rate before order processing

-The second value that significantly influences seller performance is the cancellation rate before order processing.
-This only refers to cancellations made by the seller.
+The second value that significantly influences the performance of sellers is the cancellation rate before order processing.
+This refers only to cancellations made by the seller.

 This Amazon value is important as it is an indicator of the merchant’s inventory management.
 Amazon itself states:

-“If a seller cancels a customer’s order before shipping, it is primarily due to the fact that the item is not in stock, according to our findings.”
+“When a seller cancels a customer’s order before shipping, it is mainly due to the fact that the item is not in stock, according to our findings.”

 Source: Amazon